 Abnormal Heart Rates

-In case your child consistently presents with an abnormal heart rate, your pediatrician may order tests to confirm the presence or absence of any underlying heart condition.
+In case your child consistently presents with an abnormal heartbeat, your pediatrician may order tests to confirm the presence or absence of any underlying heart condition.
 Some of these tests include checking your child’s blood pressure, ordering an electrocardiogram (also known as ECG).

 The ECG helps your doctor to check for the rhythmicity or the electrical activity of your child’s heart.
 It also helps your doctor to see if the heart is enlarged or overworking.